pawankkamboj/kubernetes-ansible/README.md

   - Ansbile
   - All kubernetes master/node should have password-less access from Ansible host

-Download Kubernetes-Ansible module and set up variable according to need in group variable file all.yml.
+Download the Kubernetes-Ansible playbook and set up variable according to need in group variable file all.yml.
 Please read this file carefully and modify according to your need.

 Run cluster.yml playbook to create Kubernetes HA cluster.